 Hoop Boning is a covered or coated metal boning used in making hoop skirts.
-It is sold in 12 yard rolls, on average this will make one hoop skirt.
-If making a very large skirt you may need two rolls.
+It is very rigid to hold up while keeping a perfect circle and supporting the skirt worn over the Hoop Skirt.
 When placed in the channels you must overlap the boning by a few inches to prevent your skirt from being teardrop shaped.
 If cleaning is necessary, dry clean only.

 1) Horsehair braid is a narrow tape used in hems and is actually nylon.
 It can be used for fluted hems, curved hems, as a light weight stabilizer, and as a facing.

 2) Horsehair as an interfacing is woven with horse's mane and tail hair and is used in mens suitings and hats.

 Interfacing is a textile used on the inside of a garment to stiffen the fabric, strengthen the fabric, and/or keep fabrics from stretching.
 They are available woven, knit, and non-woven, also fusible or sew in.